 Definitions:

-Twisted Steel Micro Rebar™ (TSMR™) reinforcement in compliance with EC-015 and ER-279.
+Twisted Steel Micro Rebar™ (TSMR™) reinforcement in compliance with UES ER-279 or ICC-ES ESR 3949.

 [___].

 Specifier Note: Paragraph below may be omitted when specifying manufacturer’s proprietary products and recommended installation.
 Retain References paragraph when specifying products and installation by an industry reference standard.
 List retained standard(s) referenced in this section alphabetically.
 Indicate issuing authority name, acronym, standard designation and title.
 Establish policy for indicating edition date of standard referenced and update as applicable.
 Contract Conditions Section 01 42 00 - References may be used to establish the edition date of standards.
 This paragraph does not require compliance with standard(s).
 It is a listing of all references used in this section.
 Only include here standards referenced in the body of the specification in Parts 1, 2 and/or 3.
 Do not include references to building codes at any level.